 The chemical network in this paper is listed in in Tables \ref{table:chem1} and \ref{table:chem2}, and described in detail in Appendix \ref{section:chem_desp}.
 Our chemical network is based on the \citetalias{NL1999} network in \citet{NL1999} and \citet{GC2012}, with significant modification and extension.
 Eighteen species are considered: $\Ho$, $\Ht$, $\Hplus$, $\mr{H_2^+}$, $\mr{H_3^+}$, $\He$, $\mr{He^+}$, $\OI$, $\Oplus$, $\CI$, $\CII$, $\CO$, $\mr{HCO^+}$, $\Si$, $\Siplus$, $\mr{e}$, $\CHx$ and $\OHx$.
 Following \citetalias{NL1999}, $\CHx$ (including $\mr{CH}$, $\mr{CH_2}$, $\mr{CH^+}$, $\mr{CH_2^+}$, $\mr{CH_3^+}$) and $\OHx$ (including $\mr{OH}$, $\mr{H_2O}$, $\mr{OH^+}$, $\mr{H_2O^+}$ $\mr{H_3O^+}$) are pseudo-species, and their treatment is described in Appendix \ref{section:CHx} and \ref{section:OHx}.
-Among the 18 species in our network, 12 of them are independently calculated, and 6 of them, $\Ho$, $\He$, $\CI$, $\OI$, $\Si$ and $\mr{e}$, are derived from conservation of total hydrogen, helium, carbon, oxygen, silicon nuclei, and the conservation of total charge. \footnote {We have compared the approach of using conservation laws with directly calculating the abundance of all species from rate equations, and found the results are the same.
-When calculating the abundance of $\Ho$, $\CI$, $\OI$ and $\mr{e}$ from conservation laws, we assume all $\mathrm{CH_x}$ and $\mathrm{OH_x}$ are in the form of $\mathrm{CH}$ and $\mathrm{OH}$.
-Because the abundance of $\mathrm{CH_x}$ and $\mathrm{OH_x}$ is usually very small compared to the hydrogen in $\Ho$ or $\Ht$, carbon in $\CI$, $\CII$ or $\CO$, oxygen in $\OI$, and electrons provided by $\Hplus$ or $\CII$, this assumption has no significant effect on the chemical network.} The gas phase abundance of total helium nuclei is $x_\mr{He, tot}=n_\mr{He, tot}/n=0.1$.
-The gas phase abundance of total carbon, oxygen, and silicon nuclei are assumed to be proportional to the gas metallicity relative to the solar neighborhood $Z_\mr{g}$, and we adopt the values $x_\mr{C, tot}=1.6\times 10^{-4} Z_\mr{g}$ \citep{Sofia2004}, $x_\mr{O, tot}=3.2\times 10^{-4} Z_\mr{g}$ \citep{SS1996}, and $x_\mr{Si, tot}=1.7\times 10^{-6} Z_\mr{g}$ \citep{Cardelli1994}.
-We do not explicitly follow the evolution of dust grains, but instead assume the grain assisted reactions rates scale with the dust abundance relative to the solar neighborhood $Z_d$.
-We assume the gas metallicity $Z_g$ and dust abundance $Z_d$ vary simultaneously, and use a single parameter for metallicity relative to the solar neighborhood
+Among the 18 species in our network, 12 of them are independently calculated, and 6 of them, $\Ho$, $\He$, $\CI$, $\OI$, $\Si$ and $\mr{e}$, are derived from conservation of total hydrogen, helium, carbon, oxygen, and silicon nuclei, and the conservation of total charge. \footnote {We have compared the approach of using conservation laws with directly calculating the abundance of all species from rate equations, and found the results are the same.
+When calculating the abundance of $\Ho$, $\CI$, $\OI$, and $\mr{e}$ from conservation laws, we assume all $\mathrm{CH_x}$ and $\mathrm{OH_x}$ are in the form of $\mathrm{CH}$ and $\mathrm{OH}$.
+Because the abundance of $\mathrm{CH_x}$ and $\mathrm{OH_x}$ is usually very small compared to the hydrogen in $\Ho$ or $\Ht$, carbon in $\CI$, $\CII$ or $\CO$, oxygen in $\OI$, and electrons provided by $\Hplus$ or $\CII$, this assumption has no significant effect on the chemical network.} The gas-phase abundances of total helium nuclei are $x_\mr{He, tot}=n_\mr{He, tot}/n=0.1$.
+The gas-phase abundance of total carbon, oxygen, and silicon nuclei are assumed to be proportional to the gas metallicity relative to the solar neighborhood $Z_\mr{g}$, and we adopt the values $x_\mr{C, tot}=1.6\times 10^{-4} Z_\mr{g}$ \citep{Sofia2004}, $x_\mr{O, tot}=3.2\times 10^{-4} Z_\mr{g}$ \citep{SS1996}, and $x_\mr{Si, tot}=1.7\times 10^{-6} Z_\mr{g}$ \citep{Cardelli1994}.
+We do not explicitly follow the evolution of dust grains, but instead assume that the grain-assisted reaction rates scale with the dust abundance relative to the solar neighborhood $Z_d$.
+We assume the gas metallicity $Z_g$ and dust abundance $Z_d$ vary simultaneously, and use a single parameter for metallicity relative to the solar neighborhood,